"AI will affect universities' teaching methods and strategies"

 Josep Maria Duart, world authority in e-learning and director of the UOC's ETHE journal, which is celebrating its 20th anniversary

 Professor Josep Maria Duart, of the Faculty of Psychology and Education Sciences at the Universitat Oberta de Catalunya (UOC), is a leading figure in the field of educational organization and e-learning.
 He directs and participates in research projects on educational policies and leadership in higher education and the use of ICTs.
-Since May 2024, he has also been president of EDEN Digital Learning Europe.
+He has chaired the EDEN Digital Learning Europe from 2022 to 2024.

 Since founding it in 2004, he has been editor-in-chief of the International Journal of Educational Technology in Higher Education (ETHE), which is celebrating its 20th anniversary this October.
 In this interview, he analyses the evolution of educational technology in higher education, from his perspective as someone who has experienced this development through the scientific work published in the journal.